binocarlos/trueability/tutorials/deploying-mongodb.md

 > To keep your download for the tutorial as speedy as possible, we've bundled the latest development release of MongoDB in to a micro-sized Docker image. *You should not use this image for production.*

+We will now insert some data into our database.
+Run:

 ```bash
 $ mongo 1.2.3.4
 MongoDB shell version: 2.4.9